alfathmuqoddas/behemoth-nodejs-catalog-service/README.md

 # Node.js Movie Catalog Service

-This is a simple crud movie catalog service built with Node.js, Express, and Sequelize, using TypeScript.
-User with certain roles(admin) will be able to create, update, and delete movie catalog entries.
-While all users able to view the catalog.
+This is a Twelve-Factor App compliant movie catalog service built with Node.js, Express, and Sequelize, using TypeScript.
+It provides a CRUD API for movies, with authentication and authorization (admin only for write operations).

-The auth services is provided in a separate repo namely behemoth/nodejs-auth-service.
-Since the auth use asymmetric encryption, the private key is stored in the auth service and the public key is used in this service.
+The service is designed to work with an external authentication service (e.g., `behemoth/nodejs-auth-service`).
+It uses asymmetric (RSA) encryption for JWT verification, requiring the public key from the auth service.

 ## Features

-- Movie Crud (`/api/movie/add`, `/api/movie/update/{id}`, `/api/movie/delete/{id}`)
+- **Movie Catalog:** View all movies with pagination and get details by ID.
+- **Admin CRUD:** Add, update, and delete movies (Admin only).
+- **External Integration:** Add movies automatically using IMDb IDs via the OMDB API.
+- **Monitoring:** Prometheus metrics endpoint.
+- **Twelve-Factor Compliant:** Config via environment variables, stateless processes, graceful shutdown, etc.

 ## Technologies Used

 - **Backend:** Node.js, Express.js
 - **ORM:** Sequelize
-- **Database:** SQLite (in-memory)
+- **Database:** SQLite (default), supports MySQL and PostgreSQL via config.
 - **Language:** TypeScript
-- **Authentication:** JSON Web Tokens (JWT), bcryptjs
+- **Authentication:** JWT (RS256)
 - **Monitoring:** Prometheus (prom-client)
+- **Logging:** Pino (JSON logging)

 ## Getting Started